LukeSmithxyz/based.cooking/content/torta-frita-criolla.md

 - 1.1 pound (1/2 kilo) of all-purpose flour.
 - 4 tablespoons of lard or butter.
-- 1/2 cup of water mixed with 2 tablespoons of salt.
+- 1/2 cup of water mixed with a teaspoon of salt.
 - Oil or grease of choice for frying.
 (Modern Argentines use refined tallow or sunflower seed oil, but for the real gaucho way, unrefined lard or tallow is the right choice)
 - Sugar, cinnamon, or herbs and spices of choice (Optional)